CEA-MetroCarac/pyvsnr/README.md

 ## Shared library re-compilation
 <!-- TODO CUDA can only be used in old vsnr2d: from pyvsnr import vsnr2d_single which can only treat one 2D array
-whereas new vsnr2d can treat multiples imgs (3D arrays), note that 3D array of 1img work to treat single img  --> If you encounter shared library load errors then you may need to recompile from source.
+whereas new vsnr2d can treat multiples imgs (3D arrays), note that new vsnr2d can also take single 2D image but it will convert to 3D  -->
+If you encounter shared library load errors then you may need to recompile from source.
 This requires a working CUDA installation with `nvcc` compiler.
 The source code is distributed with this package